-Best Actor/Actress in a Leading Role Eligibility
+Best Performer in a Leading Role Eligibility

-2021 Jimmy Awards® Eligibility
+2024 Jimmy Awards® Eligibility

 Student Participation Handbook

-Information about the adjudication process, panel audition, nomination process, Marquee Awards Showcase participation, and the National High School Musical Theatre Awards® can all be found in the Student Handbook for Best Actor/Actress in a Leading Role-Eligible Performers.
+Information about the adjudication process, panel audition, nomination process, Marquee Awards Showcase participation, and the National High School Musical Theatre Awards® can all be found in the Student Handbook for Best Performer in a Leading Role-Eligible Performers.